-Garlic adds **so much** flavor to all kinds of dishes and recipes!
+Garlic brings an amazing taste to all sorts of meals and recipes!

 It’s also a popular condiment used for flavoring foods at home or on the go.